Jimmy Thudpucker: Real world recordings

 In a real-world crossover, Trudeau has twice arranged for Thudpucker's "music" to be recorded.
 James Allen Brewer, an actor ("Ryan and Sean's Not So Excellent Adventure"), producer ("Simply Sondheim – A 75th Birthday Salute"), and singer/songwriter co-wrote and sang, in character, on the single "Ginny's Song," released by Warner Bros.
 He also performed on the LP Jimmy Thudpucker's Greatest Hits, released by Windsong Records, which featured songs from the Academy Award-nominated A Doonesbury Special (1977), which also won the Special Jury Prize at the Cannes Film Festival.

+The LP credits the composition of all but one song to "Jimmy Thudpucker".
+In reality, this was a collective pseudonym used by Brewer and other co-authors.
+"Take Your Life" is registered at BMI as being written by Brewer, Clifford Evens, David Foster and Garry Trudeau; "So Long" to Brewer and Foster; "You Can't Fight It" to Brewer, Trudeau and Laura Plotkin.

 Jimmy Thudpucker's Greatest Hits

 Track listing

 All songs written by Jimmy Thudpucker, except where noted.